Fernando Torres: Return to Atlético Madrid

-On 27 December 2014, it was announced that Torres' move to Milan would be made permanent on 5 January 2015, but two days later, he agreed to rejoin La Liga club Atlético Madrid on loan until the end of the 2015–16 season.
-The loan was agreed after Alessio Cerci went the opposite way from Atlético to Milan on the same day, 5 January.
-Torres' unveiling at the Vicente Calderón Stadium on 4 January 2015 drew a crowd of 45,000 persons.
-He played the first match of his second spell on 7 January 2015, starting in the first leg of a Copa del Rey last 16 tie against Real Madrid.
+On 27 December 2014, it was announced that Torres's move to Milan would be made permanent on 5 January 2015, but two days later, he agreed to rejoin La Liga club Atlético Madrid on loan until the end of the 2015–16 season.
+The loan was agreed after Alessio Cerci went the opposite way from Atlético to Milan on the same day.
+Torres's unveiling at the Vicente Calderón Stadium on 4 January drew a crowd of 45,000 persons.
+He played the first match of his second spell on 7 January, starting in the first leg of a Copa del Rey last 16 tie against Real Madrid.
 He had no shots on target and was replaced by Koke after 59 minutes, but Atlético won 2–0.
 Eight days later in the second leg, he scored two goals – in the first minute of each half – as Atlético advanced, his first goals in an away Madrid derby.
 Torres scored in the first minute again in the quarter-finals, albeit in a 2–3 home defeat against Barcelona.

-On 17 March, Torres scored the winning kick in Atlético's 3–2 penalty shoot-out defeat of Bayer Leverkusen in the second leg of the teams' Champions League round of 16 tie.
-On 21 March, he scored his first La Liga goal since his return in the third minute of a 2–0 win against Getafe.
+Torres scored the winning kick in Atlético's 3–2 penalty shoot-out defeat of Bayer Leverkusen in the second leg of the teams' Champions League round of 16 tie on 17 March 2015.
+Four days later, he scored his first La Liga goal since his return in the third minute of a 2–0 win against Getafe.

 On 6 February 2016, Torres scored his 100th goal with Atlético Madrid in a 3–1 home league victory against Eibar on his 295th appearance for the club.
-The following month, he marked the occasion of his 300th appearance for Atlético by scoring in a 3–1 victory over Valencia.

-On 5 April 2016, Torres scored the opening goal of Atlético's UEFA Champions League quarter-final with Barcelona at Camp Nou, before being sent off ten minutes later in an eventual 2–1 loss.
+The following month, he marked his 300th appearance for Atlético by scoring in a 3–1 victory over Valencia.
+He scored the opening goal of Atlético's UEFA Champions League quarter-final with Barcelona at the Camp Nou on 5 April, before being sent off ten minutes later in an eventual 2–1 loss.

-On 5 July 2016, Torres signed for Atlético permanently on a one-year contract.
+Torres signed for Atlético permanently on 5 July 2016, on a one-year contract.
 In February 2017, he scored his 100th league goal in Spanish football when he netted a brace against Leganés.
-On 4 July 2017, Torres signed a new one-year contract with the rojiblancos to stay with his boyhood club for one more year after they were banned from signing new players.
+On 4 July 2017, Torres signed a new one-year contract with the Rojiblancos to stay with his boyhood club for one more year after they were banned from signing new players.

 Torres came on as a 90th-minute substitute on 16 May 2018 as Atlético beat Marseille 3–0 at Parc Olympique Lyonnais in the 2018 UEFA Europa League Final.
 He scored two goals in his last match with Atlético in a 2–2 draw versus Eibar in the final week of championship.